kaidez/javascript-prototype-screencast/scripts/02-script.md

 Now, I've been using the word "options" a lot and that's key.
 All the different home options I create WILL BE optional...they can be left blank and if they're COMPLETELY blank, that's fine.

-We've got the logical OR operator here...this double pipe. ed this will be neater than making people list a bunch of parameters.  to this object in this setOptions function, and they'll be treated as parameters when a function instance is created.
+We've got the logical OR operator here...this double pipe.
+And if the no parameters are passed, then an empty object will be returned.

+So to recap this line...the config parameter that we're passing here?
+That's represented here.

+It will be equal to any properties attached to the config parameter (that's represented here)...OR...this is what this double pipe means...it will be returned as an empty object.

+But in this case, the empty object thing is really just a best-practice.
+The truth is, the object will never be empty because we're going to define a lot of default parameters....we'll start that now.

+So,